vvvv/The-Gray-Book/reference/language/delegates.md

 ![Different variants of the Invoke node](/images/language/delegates_invoke_variants.png)

 You can now execute the delegate and pass it parameters through the Invoke node.
-Note that you don't need to specify the type of each input and output.
-The types gets inferred vai the usage.
+Note that this specific delegate has no types specified - they got inferred via the usage.

 ![Using the Invoke node](/images/language/delegates_invoke.png)